Code-Institute-Submissions/Maxlaura-DjangoProject_JanResub/README.md

 ### Code structure

 The project code structure is showed below.
-It tries to be as clean as possibile.
+It aims to be as clean as possibile.

 ```bash
 .